Daniel-deng-yi/mask-rcnn-3/README.md

 # mask-rcnn-3
-Mask R-CNN for object detection and instance segmentation on pytorch and TensorFlow , 1、 Python3，Keras，TensorFlow。
+Mask R-CNN for object detection and instance segmentation on pytorch and TensorFlow.
+1、 Python3，Keras，TensorFlow。

     Python 3.4+